SalvatoreApicella-dev/SalvatoreApicella-dev/README.md

 ## Hi there 👋

-My name is Tommaso Scalici and I'm a software developer.
+My name is Salvatore Apicella and I'm a software developer.
 I'm from Italy, currently living in Palermo and studying Computer Science at University.<br />
 C# is my favorite language and Xamarin is my way to go for desktop/mobile/web cross-platform development.<br />
 You can also find me on [LinkedIn](https://www.linkedin.com) for job offers, checking my CV or just to get in touch! :)<br />